vega/altair/doc/user_guide/marks/geoshape.rst

 Chloropleth Classification
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
-Choropleth maps provide an easy way to visualize how a variable varies across a
+Chloropleth maps provide an easy way to visualize how a variable varies across a
 geographic area or show the level of variability within a region.

-We first define a utility function ``classify()`` that we will use to showcase different approaches:
+We first define a utility function ``classify()`` that we will use to showcase different approaches to make a chloropleth map:

 .. altair-plot::